-Designed for experienced female basketball players with an emphasis on team participation and sportsmanship in intercollegiate competition.
-Meets five days per week for eight weeks.
-May be repeated for credit.
+This course is designed for experienced female basketball players with an emphasis on team participation and sportsmanship in intercollegiate competition.
+This course may be repeated for credit.
+Offered: fall/spring Prerequisite: instructor permission

-HPW 151 Varsity Athletics/Men's Soccer
+HPW 142 Varsity Athletics/Men's Basketball

-Designed for experienced male soccer players with an emphasis on team participation and sportsmanship in intercollegiate competition.
-Meets five days per week for eight weeks.
-May be repeated for credit.

-Offered: fall Prerequisite: instructor permission
+This course is designed for experienced male basketball players with an emphasis on team participation and sportsmanship in intercollegiate competition.
+This course may be repeated for credit.
+Offered: fall/spring Prerequisite: instructor permission